terminaldweller/milla/README.md

 #### serverPass

 The password to use for the IRC server the bot is trying to connect to if the server has a password.
+Can also be passed as and environment variable.

 #### bind